Retiring in Montana: a complete guide

 Summary

-• Wyoming has a large retirement population, with over 65s making up approximately 17% of the population.
+• Montana has a large retirement population, with over 65s making up approximately 17% of the population.

 • Bozeman, Missoula, and Helena rank high on the list of best places to retire in Montana.

-• While Montana has a great cultural scene and stunning natural environment, it has limited job opportunities should you want to seek out part-time work in retirement.
+• While Montana has a great cultural scene and stunning natural environment, it has limited job opportunities for those seeking part-time work in retirement.

 Is Montana a good place to retire?

-According to data from the U.S. Census Bureau in 2020, Montana had a population of approximately 1 million people, with over 17% of the population being over the age of 65, making it a state with a relatively large retirement population.
+According to data from the U.S. Census Bureau, in 2023, Montana had a population of approximately 1.1 million people.
+Over 20% of the population was over the age of 65, making it a state with a relatively large retirement population.

 What are the pros and cons of retiring in Montana?